Are you having a fashion sketching slump? Perhaps you’re still staring at your paints or a blank piece of paper. Maybe the paints aren’t even out yet.

 Otherwise, if you’re creating a fashion illustration, go with the flow.

-For more help with your fashion drawing, grab my Fashion Figures guide below.
+For more help with your fashion drawing, grab my FREE Fashion Figures Guide here.

 “Learn the rules like a pro, so you can break them like an artist.” —Pablo Picasso